KaziKabir/Clustering-Molecular-Structures/ReadMe.txt

 Sequence of Execution of the source code files:

-  1. Execute extract_CA.py (the zip file contains the pdb)
+  1. Execute extract_CA.py (this step can be skipped if we don't have the pdb file.
+In that case, we start from 2 with the onedtja_CA_5000.txt file having the CA coordinates of the structures)

   2. Execute featurizer.py